You Need To See How Much Brows Have Changed Over The Years

-“We’ve seen thick, thin, unibrow, nonexistent, dyed, bleached, tweezed, and bejeweled,” says brow guru and founder of her eponymous brand, Zoey Van Jones.
-“Much like hair color and hairstyle trends, brows have definitely played their part in creating one's identity as well as classifying a certain era with a distinctive look.”
+“We’ve seen thick, thin, unibrow, nonexistent, dyed, bleached, tweezed, and bejewelled,” says brow guru and founder of her eponymous brand, Zoey Van Jones.
+“Much like hair colour and hairstyle trends, brows have definitely played their part in creating one's identity as well as classifying a certain era with a distinctive look.”

 So with her and other industry experts' guidance, we took a look at the major brow trends dating as far back as ancient Egypt, some of the most copycat-worthy looks, and a few that might just be better left in the past.
 Plus, a prediction for brow trends of the future.

-“We’ve seen thick, thin, unibrow, nonexistent, dyed, bleached, tweezed, and bejeweled,” says brow guru and founder of her eponymous brand, Zoey Van Jones.
-“Much like hair color and hairstyle trends, brows have definitely played their part in creating one's identity as well as classifying a certain era with a distinctive look.”
+“We’ve seen thick, thin, unibrow, nonexistent, dyed, bleached, tweezed, and bejewelled,” says brow guru and founder of her eponymous brand, Zoey Van Jones.
+“Much like hair colour and hairstyle trends, brows have definitely played their part in creating one's identity as well as classifying a certain era with a distinctive look.”

 So with her and other industry experts' guidance, we took a look at the major brow trends dating as far back as ancient Egypt, some of the most copycat-worthy looks, and a few that might just be better left in the past.
 Plus, a prediction for brow trends of the future.